LucaAngioloni/ProteinSecondaryStructure-CNN/README.md

 ![Aminoacids](images/Aminoacids.png)

-There are 20 natural occuring amino acids which, in a one letter notation, is denoted by: ’A’, ’C’, ’D’, ’E’, ’F’, ’G’, ’H’, ’I’, ’K’, ’L’, ’M’, ’N’, ’P’, ’Q’, ’R’, ’S’, ’T’, ’V’, ’W’, ’Y’. ’A’ standing for Alanine, ’C’ for Cysteine, ’D’ for Aspartic Acid etc. A 21st letter, ’X’, is sometimes used for denoting an unknown or any amino acid.
+There are 20 natural occurring amino acids in the human body which, in a one letter notation, are denoted by: ’A’, ’C’, ’D’, ’E’, ’F’, ’G’, ’H’, ’I’, ’K’, ’L’, ’M’, ’N’, ’P’, ’Q’, ’R’, ’S’, ’T’, ’V’, ’W’, ’Y’. ’A’ standing for Alanine, ’C’ for Cysteine, ’D’ for Aspartic Acid etc. A 21st letter, ’X’, is sometimes used for denoting an unknown or any amino acid.

 Instead of using the  primary structure as a simple indicator for the presence of one of the amino acids, a more powerful primary structure representation has been used: **Protein Profiles**.
 These are used to take into account evolutionary neighborhoods and are used to model protein families and domains.
 They are built by converting multiple sequence alignments into position-specific scoring systems (PSSMs).
 Amino acids at each position in the alignment are scored according to the frequency with which they occur at that position. [[3]](#references)